TensorFlow: Tensor processing unit (TPU)

 In May 2016, Google announced its Tensor processing unit (TPU), an application-specific integrated circuit (ASIC, a hardware chip) built specifically for machine learning and tailored for TensorFlow.
 A TPU is a programmable AI accelerator designed to provide high throughput of low-precision arithmetic (e.g., 8-bit), and oriented toward using or running models rather than training them.
 Google announced they had been running TPUs inside their data centers for more than a year, and had found them to deliver an order of magnitude better-optimized performance per watt for machine learning.

 In May 2017, Google announced the second-generation, as well as the availability of the TPUs in Google Compute Engine.
 The second-generation TPUs deliver up to 180 teraflops of performance, and when organized into clusters of 64 TPUs, provide up to 11.5 petaflops.

 In May 2018, Google announced the third-generation TPUs delivering up to 420 teraflops of performance and 128 GB high bandwidth memory (HBM).
 Cloud TPU v3 Pods offer 100+ petaflops of performance and 32 TB HBM.

 In February 2018, Google announced that they were making TPUs available in beta on the Google Cloud Platform.

 Edge TPU

 In July 2018, the Edge TPU was announced.
 Edge TPU is Google's purpose-built ASIC chip designed to run TensorFlow Lite machine learning (ML) models on small client computing devices such as smartphones known as edge computing.

 TensorFlow Lite

-In May 2017, Google announced a software stack specifically for mobile development, TensorFlow Lite.
+In May 2017, Google announced TensorFlow Lite as a software stack to support machine learning models for mobile and embedded devices, and in November 2017, provided the developer preview.
 In January 2019, the TensorFlow team released a developer preview of the mobile GPU inference engine with OpenGL ES 3.1 Compute Shaders on Android devices and Metal Compute Shaders on iOS devices.
 In May 2019, Google announced that their TensorFlow Lite Micro (also known as TensorFlow Lite for Microcontrollers) and ARM's uTensor would be merging.
+It was renamed as LiteRT in 2024.